Position

 How long does it take to become a Server?

 Training to become a server often takes a few weeks to a few months.
 Many restaurants offer on-the-job training.
-This includes learning about menu items, taking orders, and handling payments.
-Some servers gain experience through internships or courses at a culinary school.
-The time needed can vary.
-It depends on the individual's prior experience and the specific restaurant's training program.
-Many servers start as entry-level workers and gain more skills over time.
-With experience, they can move into higher positions, such as lead server or manager.
+This includes learning about menu items, taking orders, and handling customer service.
+Some servers gain experience through internships or classes at a culinary school.
+The time needed can vary based on the individual's pace and the specific restaurant's training program.
+Most servers start as entry-level workers and gain more skills with time.
+With experience, they can move up to more advanced roles.

 Server Job Description Sample